Nut-Free Baklava A Guide to Allergy-Safe Middle Eastern Pastry

 Author Avatar

-Reviewed by Ciaran Connolly
+Reviewed by Fatma Mohamed

 What is Baklava?

+Traditionally hailing from the Middle East and enjoyed across various cultures, baklava is a layered pastry made with paper-thin sheets of phyllo dough brushed with butter or ghee.
 The classic filling revolves around chopped nuts, typically pistachios or walnuts, sweetened with fragrant spices like cinnamon and cardamom.
 This combination is then drenched in warm, honey-based syrup, creating a symphony of textures and flavours: crisp, flaky pastry yielding to a moist, nutty interior, all balanced by the sweetness of the syrup and the aromatic warmth of the spices.

-• Dietary Restrictions: Individuals with certain health conditions may choose to avoid nuts.
+Dietary Restrictions: Individuals with certain health conditions may choose to avoid nuts.
 Nut-free baklava allows them to participate in the shared enjoyment of this popular dessert.

 Nut-Free Baklava Fillings

 The key to creating delicious nut-free baklava lies in finding suitable replacements for the nutty filling.
 The options are plentiful and bursting with flavour.
-Combine different ingredients, explore spice combinations, and let your creativity guide you.

 Seeds: Crunch and Subtle Nuttiness